-The net book value of tangible fixed assets increased during the year by £8.5m due principally to the ongoing work at Bower Ashton and the completion of construction work on the student village.
+The net book value of tangible fixed assets increased during the year by £1.3m principally due to the construction work at Bower Ashton.
 It is expected to continue to rise in future years as the University's five year Financial Strategy anticipates an increase in capital expenditure.
-The value of freehold land as recorded in Note 9 represents the value of the University's campuses at the inception of Bristol Polytechnic as a corporate entity, predominately represented by the Frenchay campus.
+The value of freehold land as recorded in Note 8 represents the value of the University's campuses at the inception of Bristol Polytechnic as a corporate entity, predominately represented by the Frenchay campus.
 The University does not consider there to be a significant difference between the book value of the land and its market value in present use.
-Net current assets showed a £2.6m increase in the year.
+Net current assets showed an £11.3m increase in the year.
 The University's general reserves reflect the full implementation of FRS 17 whereby the University's share of the current deficit on the Avon Pension Fund has to be reflected within the balance sheet.